bosun-monitor/bosun/docs/definitions.md

 {% raw %}

 ## Changes Since 0.5.0
-This configuration has been split into two different files.
-This page documents the various bosun sections thats can be defined.
-For example alerts, templates, notifications, macros, global variables, and lookups.
+Since 0.5.0, the config has been split into two different files.

-This file is the file that is available to Bosun's Rule Editor in the UI.

-## Definition Configuration File
-All definitions are in a single file that is pointed to by [the system configuration's RuleFilePath](/system_configuration#rulefilepath).
-The file is UTF-8 encoded.
+### System
+System config is documented [here](/system_configuration).

-### Syntax
+### Definitions
+This file is documented in the rest of this page.
+It includes settings that do not require a Bosun restart to take effect e.g. alerts, templates, notifications, and its location is defined by [the system configuration's RuleFilePath](/system_configuration#rulefilepath).

+It can be edited from the [Rule Editor](/usage#definition-rule-saving) in the web UI when the [`EnableSave` setting](/system_configuration#enablesave) is enabled.

-Syntax is sectional, with each section having a type and a name, followed by `{` and ending with `}`.
-Each section is a definition (for example, and alert definition or a notification definition).
-Key/value pairs follow of the form `key = value`.
-Key names are non-whitespace characters before the `=`.
-The value goes until end of line and is a string.
+The file is divided into sections, each of which having a type and a name, followed by `{` and ending with `}`.
+Each section is a definition of e.g. an alert or a notification.
+Key/value pairs follow, written as `key = value`.
 Multi-line strings are supported using backticks (\`) to delimit start and end of string.
-Comments go from a `#` to end of line (unless the `#` appears in a backtick string).
-Whitespace is trimmed at ends of values and keys.
+Comments go from `#` to end of line.

 ## Alert Definitions
 An alert is defined with the following syntax: